-David Vivero is Co-founder and CEO at Amino Health, the leading data-driven healthcare guidance platform that connects people with high-quality, cost-effective providers, facilities, and benefits programs across the healthcare ecosystem.
+David Vivero is Co-founder and Chairman at Amino Health, the leading data-driven healthcare guidance platform that connects people with high-quality, cost-effective providers, facilities, and benefits programs across the healthcare ecosystem.
 Amino’s modern healthcare navigation solution steers plan members through their unique health plans and benefits to high-value care options, empowering people to make informed healthcare decisions every time they seek care.
 Amino partners and their clients reduce plan costs, increase user engagement, and empower plan members with the knowledge they need to take charge of their own healthcare journey.

 Previously, David was VP of Rentals at Zillow, which is responsible for the world’s largest online rental marketplace.
 He arrived at Zillow after the company acquired RentJuice, which he co-founded in 2008.
 David is also a General Partner at Red Swan Ventures, a seed investment fund that has supported Warby Parker, Birchbox, AltSchool, and dozens of other high-growth companies.
 A Forbes "30 Under 30" entrepreneur, David has been quoted in Forbes, New York Times, TIME, NPR, and more.
 He holds a BA and MBA from Harvard University.